OrdinaryMagician/ibuki_m/README.md

 It would seemingly kick like a mule, but Ibuki doesn't have much trouble with that, unlike her smaller companion.
 Has a propensity to turn squishy targets into meatloaf.

-Like your usual sidearm, this comes equipped with a flashlight and laser sight, the former being toggleable with a tap of the utility key.
+Like your usual sidearm, you can also give it a spin with the utility key.

 This weapon can be dual-wielded.